OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

 2) sign up with Contextly for Ghost at https://ghost.contextly.com/login
 3) Add a few files to your theme that activate both

-This tutorial walks you through #3
+This tutorial walks you through #3, the process of modifying your theme.

 If you are not hosting your site on Github, you will need to download your theme.